AashilDesai/PokemonTextAdventure/README.txt

 		Moves the player in a marticular cardinal direction (North, South, East, or West).
 		If the player is not permitted to move in a certain direction, they will be notified. inspect <object>
-		If you are currently in the inventory or pokemon windows, gives a description of the pokemon/item Else if <object> is a person, this command is the same as "talk to <person>" Else if <object> is a pokemon, this command is the same as "catch <pokemon>" Else if <object> is either "wildgrass" or "wild grass", this command is the same as "enter wildgrass" Else, this command returns the discription of an object
+		If <object> is a person, this command is the same as "talk to <person>" Else if <object> is a pokemon, this command is the same as "catch <pokemon>" Else if <object> is either "wildgrass" or "wild grass", this command is the same as "enter wildgrass" Else, this command returns the discription of an object